Why Tesla Stock Is Plummeting Today

-The electric vehicle (EV) pioneer is seeing its sales in Europe crumble according to a report by Bloomberg released Tuesday.
+The electric vehicle (EV) pioneer is seeing its sales in the critical Chinese market drop significantly.

 Don’t miss this second chance at a potentially lucrative opportunity